pyOpenSci/handbook/_sources/organization/branding.md.txt

 ### pyOpenSci logos

-The pyOpenSci logo combines the idea of openness with growth using an open flower petal with lines and spokes that represent "connection".
+The pyOpenSci logo combines the idea of openness with growth using an open flower petal with lines and spokes that represent "connection."

 pyOpenSci uses three variations on a floral logo:

 * pyOpenSci written horizontally, with a flower "opening" over the "O" in pyOpenSci
 * a four- or five-petaled flower with pyOpenSci abbreviated as pyOS
 * a five-petaled flower icon